 The software and technology industry is changing fast.
 Today artificial intelligence, machine learning, advanced analytics, mobility and cloud based technologies are driving the agenda for the software demand.

 The obsolete models of the industry are no longer relevant in the modern world.
 The incumbents of the industry are trying to adapt to the new spectrum of technology.
-There is a resurgence of companies with fresh ideas, niche offerings and software products.
+There is a resurgence of companies with fresh ideas, niche offerings and software product development expertise.

 It is no longer big vs small but more about fast vs slow in the industry.
 Even smaller software companies have equal chances of grabbing the big deals and catapult themselves into global recognition.